lukso-network/LIPs/LSPs/LSP-5-ReceivedAssets.md

 #### LSP5ReceivedAssets[]

-References issued smart contract assets, like tokens and NFTs.
+An array of received smart contract assets, tokens and NFTs.

 ```json
 {